HL7/FHIRPath/input/pages/index.md

        '${day}-${month}-${year}')
 ```

 > Note: Platforms will typically use native regular expression implementations.
 These are typically fairly similar, but there will always be small differences.
-As such, FHIRPath does not prescribe a particular dialect, but recommends the use of the <<PCRE>> flavor as the dialect most likely to be broadly supported and understood.
+As such, FHIRPath does not prescribe a particular dialect, but recommends the use of the [\[PCRE\]](#PCRE) flavor as the dialect most likely to be broadly supported and understood.

 #### length() : Integer